lerenn/code-manager/docs/features/009-create-worktrees-for-single-repositories.md

 Implement functionality to create Git worktrees for single repositories.
 This feature will allow users to create worktrees from their current Git repository, managing branch creation, worktree directory creation, and status tracking.

 ## Background
-The Git WorkTree Manager (wtm) needs to provide the core worktree creation functionality for single repositories.
+The Code Manager (cm) needs to provide the core worktree creation functionality for single repositories.
 This is a foundational feature that enables developers to work on multiple branches simultaneously by creating separate worktree directories.
 This feature builds upon the existing detection and validation capabilities to provide a complete worktree management solution.

 ## Requirements